 In this Research Topic, we aim to gather a series of Review, Mini-Review and Perspective articles that discuss numerous questions and problems associated with vaccines.
 The future of vaccine development needs to take in account changing perspectives within our society and that the acceptance of preventative medicine may also change in the years to come.
 The following main issues and related questions will be addressed in the attempt to predict the future of vaccines:

 ASSESSING VACCINE SAFETY AND EFFICACY: Historically, vaccines were tested in inmates, orphans and soldiers.
-Today’s trials involve only volunteers that, after vaccination, can be challenged with specific microbes (when the infection can be halted by drugs) or are simply exposed to the natural epidemic.
-The importance of correlates between protection and of establishment of immune memory are becoming central issues.
-There are several important questions that remain to be addresses including:
+Today’s trials involve only volunteers that, following vaccination, can be challenged with specific microbes (when the infection can be halted by drugs) or are simply exposed to the natural epidemic.
+The importance of correlations between protection and the establishment of immune memory are becoming central issues.
+There are several important questions that remain to be addressed including:

-EMERGING AND RE-EMERGING INFECTIONS: The rapid spread of severe infections in the last decades (e.g. SARS, avian flu, Ebola and Zika), has demonstrated an essential requires a great effort in obtaining epidemic preparedness also for unknown infections.
+EMERGING AND RE-EMERGING INFECTIONS: The rapid spread of severe infections in the past decades (e.g. SARS, avian flu, Ebola and Zika), has demonstrated the essential need for a greater effort in being prepared for epidemic outbreaks.
+This also the case for unknown infections.
 Infections that were believed to be under control are now coming back.
-Antimicrobial resistance is the most rapidly growing problem in health, as it already causes 700,000 deaths per year and the forecast for 2050 is 10 million deaths, more than cancer today.
+Antimicrobial resistance is the most rapidly growing problem in health, currently causing 700,000 deaths per year and the forecast for 2050 is 10 million deaths, more than cancer today.
 With this in mind, can vaccination be a solution for the failure of antibiotics that we are increasingly facing?
-Will the global efforts to innovate preparedness for pandemic events be effective?
-Is training for healthcare professionals (particularly in developing countries where the infections usually arise from) sufficient and appropriate?
-What is the status of new technologies in vaccine R&D after the omics revolution?
+Will the global efforts to innovate our readiness for pandemic events be effective?
+Is training for healthcare professionals (particularly in developing countries where these infections usually arise from) sufficient and appropriate?
+What will be the status of new technologies in vaccine R&D following the omics revolution?

 Keywords: Vaccine, Vaccination